cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Karl debattiert mit Anna.
+- Karl debattiert mit Anna. \
   Karl und Anna debattieren miteinander.
-- Karl streitet mit Anna.
+- Karl streitet mit Anna. \
   Karl und Anna streiten miteinander.
-- Der Mann hat mit seinem Freund angestoßen.
+- Der Mann hat mit seinem Freund angestoßen. \
   Der Mann und sein Freund haben miteinander angestoßen.

 ## Alternations without diathesis

-Alternations without diathesis do not exist by definition for 'bare' alternations as discussed in this chapter.
-This chapter discusses alternations that are only recognisable by the fact that there is a diathesis, without any other linguistic indication of the valency alternation.
-In other chapters this category will be well represented.
+This section is empty.
+It is only added here for the numbering to be parallel across chapters.
+By definition, alternations without diathesis do not exist for covert alternations as discussed in this chapter.
+In other chapters this section will be well represented by many examples.

 ## Diatheses with subject demotion